peraltajuan/DOCSIC/README.md

 ## Density as Orbitals by Columns Self-Interaction Correction

 This code implements self-consistently the Perdew-Zunger self-interaction correction to approximate density functional calculations using orbitals taken from columns of the density matrix.
 Given a set of indices chosen from a pivoted QR decomposition of the density matrix, the energy is minimized using standard self-consistent iteration with an effective self-interaction multiplicative term added to the generalized Kohn-Sham Hamiltonian (just like in standard Kohn-Sham).
+The code is based on PYSCF.

 The resulting localized orbitals are identical to those obtained with the SCDM-L method reported in